 If you click "create a new session" on the home page, you'll be walked through the process or running a session.
 Feel free to create some dummy sessions and play around.
 A good user interface is like a good joke, if you have to explain it, you've done something wrong.
 That being said, I've done many things wrong.
 So I've written a lot of stuff below.
 Hit me up with questions on twitter @colarusso if that doesn't do the trick.
-That being said, each session lasts for 48 hours from creation to oblivion.
+That being said, each session lasts 90 days from creation to oblivion.
 During that time it has the potential to advance through three stages:

 1. Check-In: users check-in with the session code.
 Users cannot submit or vote on content during this stage.

 2. Open Submissions & Voting: anyone who has checked in can submit content and vote on their peer's submissions.
 New users are not allowed to check-in during this stage.